-- Peel apples and cut in quarters.
-Remove the core and slice apples to ¼-inch to ⅛-inch thick.
+- Peel the apples and cut them into quarters.
+Remove the core and slice the apples ¼-inch thick.

-- In a large bowl, combine all filling ingredients and toss well.
+- In a large bowl, combine the apple slices with lemon juice, sugar, flour, cinnamon, and nutmeg, and toss well.
 Set aside.

-- Roll half of the dough into a 12-inch circle.
-Line a 9-inch pie plate with the pastry dough.
-Fill with apple filling.
+- Roll out half of the pastry dough into a 12-inch circle.
+Line a 9-inch pie plate with the dough and fill it with the apple mixture.

-- Bake at 425°F for 15 minutes, reduce heat to 375°F, and bake an additional 35-40 minutes or until the crust is golden and the apples are tender.
+- Bake at 425°F for 15 minutes.
+Then, reduce the temperature to 375°F and continue baking for 35-40 minutes more, or until the crust is golden and the apples are tender.

-- Cool at least 30 minutes before serving.
-Serve warm with vanilla ice cream and caramel sauce if desired.
+- Remove from the oven and rest for at least 30 minutes before serving.
+Serve with vanilla ice cream if desired.